 For bowling, have the students set up the pins and one student takes a card and reads it.
 They then tell the rest their answer.
 If correct, they roll for bonus points.
 If not, the play moves to the next player.
 When a student gets to roll, I have them set up the pins while the next person is answering their question.
 Students can keep track of the arbitrary points (they love points) on a white point.
 I got this bowling set in the Target Dollar Spot but this one here from Amazon would work, too.

 For Chutes & Ladders, you just set up the game board as normal.
 Instead of spinning right away a student draws a card.
 They read it and explain what the procedure is for that card.
 If correct, they get to spin and move their game piece.
 If incorrect, they don’t get to spin and gameplay moves on to the next person.
 Chutes & Ladders or Snakes and Ladders or any other variation of the game would work.
 Yard sales are a great place to pick this game up or here it is on Amazon.

 For Trouble, set up the game as normal.
 Students then decide who goes first.
 The first person draws a card and then says the procedure for that card.
 If correct, they pop the die and play the game as normal.
 If incorrect, no popping!
 The rest of the game is played just like always.
 Use the original rules.

 Game 6: Jenga

-For Jenga, game set up is just like playing the original.
-Once set up, a student draws one of the card and states the procedure for that card.
-If correct, they role the color die and pull that color from the tower.
-If incorrect, play just moves on to the next person.
+For Jenga, game setup is just like playing the original.
+Once set up, a student draws one of the cards and states the procedure for that card.
+If correct, they roll the color die and pull that color from the tower.
+If incorrect, the play just moves on to the next person.
 I love this colored wooden block game from Amazon because it comes with a colored die AND a storage bag!

 Whole Group Review

-After the students play the games, I like to do a whole class review where students will work in small group to answer questions about our classroom procedures.
+After the students play the games, I like to do a whole class review where students will work in small groups to answer questions about our classroom procedures.